-Once you identify the weakness or the issue in the production process that is having a negative influence on the quality of the products and services, then it becomes easy for the quality management professionals to take preventive measures immediately.
+Once you identify the weakness or issue in the production process that is having a negative influence on the quality of the products and services, it becomes easy for the quality management professionals to take preventive measures immediately.

 Quality control: Quality control aims mainly to identify defects in the finished products.
 Unlike quality assurance, quality control focuses on ensuring that the pre-defined, prescribed process adheres to the final output before the final products are sent to the market and before they reach the final customers.

 Quality assurance: the important difference between QA and QC is duration.
 Quality assurance takes a bit of time since it is the process of constantly monitoring the quality of the products and services at every stage of manufacturing.

 Quality assurance is a medium- to long-term aspect.
 Quality assurance occurs at the early design stage of a product.
 Quality assurance concentrates on setting and planning the required deliverables.

 Quality control: Quality control is an approach and a process that take place after the production process.
 Quality control is implemented at the final stage, when output is produced.
 Quality control always takes place once the organization completes quality assurance.

 Quality assurance is basically a process for verifying deliverables.
 Both quality assurance and quality control are continuous processes; at the stage at which quality assurance is completed, quality control is implemented.

 Quality Assurance: In quality assurance, the method used for inspection is mostly done manually.
 Quality assurance requires manual checking of documents and files, manual inspection of machinery, and other tests.